Here are 12 amazing higher-ed engagement ideas that will improve alumni engagement and inspire your engagement strategy in 2024.

 University of the Ozarks is a private university in Clarksville, Arkansas.
 Their Virtual Homecoming 2020 merged three distinct events – alumni weekend, family weekend, and homecoming, into one iconic week of virtual events.

-The University’s Virtual Homecoming contained a plethora of fun-filled activities for alumni around the world to partake in, such as Virtual Campus Tours, Spirits Wars Launch, Virtual Bingo and Ozarks Reunion.
-The new format enabled the University to engage with their large international alumni community, thereby making the event more accessible.
+The University’s Virtual Homecoming contained a plethora of fun-filled activities for alumni around the world to partake in, such as Virtual Campus Tours, Spirits Wars Launch, Virtual Bingo, and Ozarks Reunion.
+The new format enabled the University to engage with its large international alumni community, thereby making the event more accessible.
 Winners of certain events were also awarded with Ozarks gears and merchandise.

 Whitman College is a private liberal arts college in Walla Walla, Washington.
 Amidst the pandemic, the Alumni Relations Staff wanted to engage with alumni meaningfully, which was how the idea for “Virtual Whitman” was born.